DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README-IAE.md

-# Automate decisions in Hortonworks Data Platform with IBM Analytic Engine
+## Automate decisions in Hortonworks Data Platform with IBM Analytic Engine

-## Create an IBM Analytic Engine service instance in IBM Cloud
+### Setup an IBM Analytic Engine service instance in IBM Cloud

-You login in the IBM public cloud and provision a service instance at https://cloud.ibm.com/catalog/services/analytics-engine After few minutes your Hadoop environment is hosted.
+You login in the IBM public cloud and provision a service instance at https://cloud.ibm.com/catalog/services/analytics-engine.
-Generate the password for the clsadmin user
-Generate the credentials
+Your Hadoop environment is hosted after few minutes of provisioning.

-The free plan puts available the following configuration in Q1 2021:
+When choosing the free plan your instance makes available an AE 1.2 Spark and Hive configuration in Q1 2021 with the following components:
-AE 1.2 Spark and Hive
-Components
 * Apache Spark 2.3.2
 * Hadoop 3.1.1
 * Apache Livy 0.5